kopterio/vue-auth-cognito/README.md

 This small library serves as a wrapper of Amazon Cognito for Vuex.

+> As pointed out in #65 the [aws-amplify/amplify-js](https://github.com/aws-amplify/amplify-js) project officially supported by AWS has Vue.js integration.
+The example project is at [aws-samples/aws-amplify-vue](https://github.com/aws-samples/aws-amplify-vue).

 # Actions for dispatch method

 All actions return a promise to be able to easily control execution flow.